Fire Management Assistance Grant

 Award Procedure

-To receive fire management assistance grant funds a State or Indian Tribal Government must complete and submit an SF 424 (Request for Federal Assistance), and must have applied for and received approval for a Fire Management Assistance Declaration.
-The Recipient must also provide documentation that shows they have met the Fire Cost Thresholds for the calendar year in which the fire was declared.
-The Applicant must submit its application within 9 months of the declaration (with a possible 6 month extension).
-The Regional Administrator has 45 days from receipt the State's grant application or an amendment to the State's grant application, including attached supporting Project Worksheet(s), to review and approve or deny the grant application or amendment; or to notify the recipient of a delay in processing funding.
+To receive fire management assistance grant funds, a state (recipient) must have requested and received approval for a Fire Management Assistance Declaration and must complete and submit an SF-424 (Request for Federal Assistance).
+The recipient must also provide documentation that shows it has met the fire cost threshold for the calendar year in which the fire was declared.
+The recipient must submit its application within 9 months of the declaration (with a possible 6-month extension).
+The Regional Administrator has 45 days from receipt of the recipient's grant application or an amendment to the recipient's grant application, including attached supporting Project Worksheet(s), to review and approve or deny the grant application or amendment or to notify the recipient of a delay in processing funding.
+Indian tribal governments are eligible for fire management assistance grants as a recipient or subrecipient.
+The recipient is the government entity that receives the award and is accountable for the use of funds provided.
+A subrecipient is an applicant that is awarded a subaward and is accountable to the recipient for the use of grant funding provided.
+A subaward is an award of financial assistance provided by a pass-through entity (the recipient) to a subrecipient for the subrecipient to carry out part of a federal award received by the pass-through entity.

 Deadlines